Back in the day, VW's were everywhere and finding a decent used one for sale was no

 just above the running boards

-Just below the bottom of the windshield rubber.
+- Just below the bottom of the rear window rubber.
 Leaks here can also run

 down and cause rust on the shelf behind the back seat